…to be on good terms

 The semiotic triangle describes the relationship between a term (designation), a concept (mental unit), and an object (a real or imagined entity).
 It explains how meaning arises in technical language and forms a core foundation of terminology work and terminology management.

 How does meaning arise in technical language?
 Why do different designations for the same object lead to misunderstandings – and why does a clearly defined concept bring structure to complex content?
-The semiotic triangle (also known as the semantic triangle) provides a structured answer.
+The semiotic triangle – in terminology work often interpreted as the semantic triangle – provides a structured answer.

 What is the semiotic triangle?

-- Concept: the mental unit with its defining characteristics, e.g. “optical output power of a laser”.
+The concept is the mental unit defined by its characteristics, for example “optical output power of a laser”.

-- Term: the linguistic designation, e.g. “laser output power”, “patient protection filter” or a product name.
+The term is the linguistic designation of that concept, such as “laser output power”, “patient protection filter” or a product name.

-- Object (referent): the real or imagined entity, such as a specific laser device in a laboratory or operating room.
+The object, finally, is the real or imagined entity, for example a specific laser device in a laboratory or operating room.

 The relationships within the triangle